Light and Power

 One of the most common of emergency situations is a power outage.
 Whether it is from high winds and bad weather, extreme temperatures, or some mind of accident, it seems that most areas experience at lest a few power outages each year.
 At the very least, these are inconveniences that last for a few hours.
 If you have vital medical equipment or important electronics that are dependent on power, or the outage lasts longer than a few hours, this inconvenience quickly becomes a lot worse, possibly life threatening.
 Have essential supplies on hand to last a few days or even longer.

 If the power goes out, the first thing to do is to grab your emergency flashlight.
 Darkness is disorienting and can be dangerous if you hurt yourself on an unseen obstacle or tripping hazard.
 Reliable flashlights need to be put in strategic locations around your house.
 Keep them near beds, in the kitchen, utility room, garage, and anywhere that is easily accessible in the dark.
 These are emergency flashlights only, not to be played with or taken for other projects and forgotten to be returned.
 Batteries need to be rotated every six months to prevent corrosion.
 Another option is to use rechargeable flashlights that stay in the wall outlet and automatically turn on in an outage.
+Rechargeable lights are always ready and great for lighting your emergency escape route, but most only last a few hours without a recharge.
 Again, put them throughout your home in area where they will be needed.

 After getting a light, check the circuit breakers or the fuse box.
 Learn about resetting your circuit breaker with this video from Rocky Mountain Power.
 If there isn't a tripped breaker or a blown fuse, go outside and see if any of the neighbors' lights are on.
 If the neighbors' power is off as well, call your power company to report an outage.
 Put this number in your emergency contacts NOW so you don't have to try and find it when you need it.